AbhinavSalgania/weatherappReact/README.md

 * Ability for user to save cities
 * Make the website responsive for different devices.

+### Known bugs

+* Default location features do not work in Safari browser.

 ### Built With

 - [React](https://reactjs.org/)